Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 Therapist for High Achievers | Performance & Relational Therapy | Los Feliz, Los Angeles *

-Hi, I’m Amelia — Therapist for High Achievers, Anxiety, Identity & Relationships in Los Angeles, CA
+Hi, I’m Amelia — Therapist for Obsessive Thinkers, High Achievers, Anxiety, Identity & Relationships in Los Angeles, CA

-I’m a licensed therapist and I spent over a fourteen years as a personal trainer and studio owner in Los Angeles.
-I have the mind of a therapist and heart of an athlete.
+I’m a licensed therapist and I spent over 15 years as a personal trainer and studio owner in Los Angeles.
+I have the mind of a therapist and heart of a coach.

 What makes my work different is the relational lens.
-I’m an MFT — a Marriage and Family Therapist — which means I don’t just look at symptoms.
+I’m an MFT (Marriage and Family Therapist) which means I don’t just look at symptoms.
 I look at systems.
-The system that built you and the system you built.
-You are piece of and creator of many systems and within those systems — relationships.
-The relationship to yourself, your motivation and to the people who matter most to you.
+The system that built you and the systems you built.
+You are part of and a creator of many systems.
+Within those systems you have relationships - the relationship to yourself, your motivation, and to the relationships to the people who matter most to you.
 That’s where the real patterns live.
 And that’s where things actually change.

 I call what I do Relationship Fitness — building the mental and emotional strength that makes you stronger in your body, in your relationships, and in your life.
 Not just performing okay.
 Actually okay.